Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 High Tea at The English Rose, London, England, UK

 MAP.
-One of the best place (and most affordable!) places for Afternoon Tea in Westminster, The English Rose Café is delightfully charming – and the scones are incredibly delicious!
+One of the best (and most affordable) places for Afternoon Tea in Westminster, The English Rose Café is delightfully charming – and the scones are incredibly delicious!

 More Money Saving Tips For London

 Looking for more ways to save money in London?
-Use our detailed 3-Day London Itinerary on a Budget!
-We also share more frugal travel tips in our guide on How To Plan a Budget London Vacation
+Read our detailed 3-Day London Itinerary on a Budget

 The itinerary includes spending A Day in Greenwich, taking in views from the free SkyGarden and our favorite Free London Museums

-Before setting off on self-guided walking tours in London, make sure you have a few necessities!
+Before setting off on any self-guided walking tours in London, make sure you have a few necessities!

 Walking Shoes for London

-While London is a very walkable city, it is important to wear comfortable travel shoes for this walk.
-I like to take city walks in these Columbia Shoes and Kris enjoys wearing Merrell Shoes
+While London is a very walkable city, it is important to wear comfortable travel shoes for our tour.
+I like to take city walks in these trainers by New Balance and Kris prefers wearing Merrell Shoes

 Travel Camera